Skip to content

 Fast Facts

-Department of Defense Contracts in FY 2020 Arizona Commerce Authority
+Department of Defense Contracts (FY 2022, Arizona Commerce Authority)

-The Tucson region is a leader in the state’s $3 billion optics industry.
+The Tucson region is a leader in the state’s $3 billion optics industry (FY 2022, Arizona Commerce Authority).

 OVERVIEW